gavahi/CryptMPI_OCB/README.md

 ## Performance measurement
 The performance was measured on 100Gb/s Infiniband and 10Gb/s Ethernet network.

 I tested it on bare metal (Physical server without virtualization) and also on Container platform.
 I developed a container-based virtual cluster using Docker or Singularity as container engines.

 Additionally, I used container orchestrations like Docker swarm and Kubernetes to provide mechanisms to enhance inter-node data communication security.
 I used several Container Network Interfaces (CNI) for Kubernetes to handle network security with different encryption methods: Calico, Antrea, Cillium, etc.

 Finally, I measured the encryption performance provided by container orchestrations then the CryptMPI approach.

 The empirical evaluation on multiple production systems shows that my proposed encrypting approach in CryptMPI achieves 2 to 10 times improvement (depending on message size, number of nodes and number of processes per node) over Docker swarm and Kubernetes built-in security mechanisms.

 In my evaluation process, I used many MPI application and benchmarks such as:
 - OSU micro-benchmark 5.8
 - NAS parallel benchmarks 3.3.1
 - N-Body

+Some useful scripts regarding container cluster development is located on Container.gz.tar to reproduce results.
+It is recommanded to use thses scripts, you need a basic knowledge about Docker and Kubernetes.

 ## Flags List